Joan of Arcadia

 Joan of Arcadia is an American fantasy family drama television series telling the story of teenager Joan Girardi (Amber Tamblyn), who sees and speaks with God and performs tasks she is given.
 The series originally aired on Fridays on CBS for two seasons, from September 26, 2003, to April 22, 2005.

 The show was praised by critics and won the Humanitas Prize and the People's Choice Award.
 It was also nominated for an Emmy Award in its first season for Outstanding Drama Series.
-The title alludes to Joan of Arc and the show takes place in the fictional city of Arcadia, Maryland.
+The title alludes to Joan of Arc and the show takes place in a fictionalized version of the town Arcadia, Maryland.

 Premise

-Joan Girardi is a 16-year-old teenager living in the fictional town of Arcadia in Maryland.
-She is the middle child of her family which includes elder brother Kevin, a former jock who has been left a paraplegic after a car accident, and younger brother Luke, a brainy nerd.
-Joan's father Will is the town's police chief.
-In the pilot episode, God appears to Joan and reminds her that she promised to do anything he wanted if he would let Kevin survive the car crash.
+Joan Girardi is a 16-year-old girl living in the town of Arcadia, Maryland.
+She is the middle child of her family, which includes elder brother Kevin, a former jock who has been left a paraplegic after a car accident, and younger brother Luke, a brainy nerd.
+Joan's father, Will, is the town's police chief.
+In the pilot episode, God appears to Joan and reminds her that she promised to do anything he wanted if he let Kevin survive the car crash.
 He appears to Joan in the form of various people including small children, teenage boys, elderly ladies, transients, or passersby.
-Joan is asked by God to perform tasks that often appear to be trivial or inconsequential—such as enrolling in an AP Chemistry class or building a boat—but always end up positively improving a larger situation.
+God asks Joan to perform tasks that often appear trivial or inconsequential—such as enrolling in an AP Chemistry class or building a boat—but always end up improving a larger situation.

-These plot lines are interwoven with more realistic matters, such as the relationships between the Girardi family.
-Various storylines that spanned multiple episodes dealt with the consequences of Kevin's accident, Will's job as a police officer, mother Helen's career as an art teacher, and Luke's aspirations to be a scientist.
+These plotlines are interwoven with more realistic matters, such as the relationships within the Girardi family.
+Various storylines that span multiple episodes deal with the consequences of Kevin's accident, Will's job as a police officer, mother Helen's career as an art teacher, and Luke's aspirations to be a scientist.

 Characterization of God

-God is portrayed with a very human personality, and does not appear to favor any one particular religion, saying there are "different ways to share the same truth."
-He quotes Bob Dylan, Emily Dickinson and the Beatles rather than any scripture or verses.
-The series examines God from a more metaphysical standpoint instead of a religious perspective.
+God is portrayed with a very human personality, and does not appear to favor any particular religion, saying there are "different ways to share the same truth".
+He quotes Bob Dylan, Emily Dickinson, and the Beatles rather than any scripture or verses.
+The series examines God from a more metaphysical standpoint than a religious perspective.

 God is also depicted as having a sharp sense of humor.
-In the episode "Touch Move", He tells Joan that He has to send her "down there".
-When Joan is worried He means Hell, He laughs and clarifies He meant the school basement.
-In another instance, He appears in the form of a woman exercising and says, "Why do people always try and discern my deeper meanings?
+In the episode "Touch Move", he tells Joan that he has to send her "down there".
+When Joan is worried he means Hell, he laughs and clarifies he meant the school basement.
+In another instance, She appears in the form of a woman exercising and says, "Why do people always try and discern my deeper meanings?
 This is the kind of thinking that starts wars."